-Because a mortgage is comprised of the debt and the interest, each month that you make a repayment your interest will decrease meaning your monthly repayments will get smaller as you get closer to finishing your mortgage repayments.
+Because a mortgage is comprised of the debt and the interest, each month that you make a repayment, your interest will decrease.
+This means your monthly repayments will get smaller as you get closer to finishing your mortgage repayments.

 There are many benefits to owning a home, rather than renting:

 You get equity as you continue to pay off the mortgage, allowing you to potentially sell the home for a profit or take out another mortgage or loan

 Your monthly costs will gradually get smaller until you finish the mortgage and live in your home for free

 Ability to rent out your home or a spare room for extra cash